 Welcome to Undergraduate Studies

-I want to welcome potential students to the School of Justice Studies.
-We offer a variety of learning opportunities to help you get the education you need for your future career.
-We are a program of distinction and nationally recognized.
+Our program offers a variety of learning opportunities to help you get the education you need for your future career.
+We are a Program of Distinction and nationally recognized.
 EKU and our School of Justice Studies offer a variety of support systems to help students get a better understanding of justice studies and be successful in achieving their undergraduate degree (see links below).
-Our programs in the School of Justice Studies offer high quality courses of instruction that include a range of relevant and intellectually engaging courses taught by leading academics in the field of crime and justice studies.

 The nationally recognized undergraduate studies program at EKU provides a range of courses in justice studies including courses in general criminal justice, policing, corrections, law, juvenile justice, and social justice designed to prepare students for graduate study in criminal justice, law, justice studies, or the social sciences and/or employment in the fields of criminal justice, social services and social advocacy.